FemkeKocken/m21project/journal.md

 Documentation GR process with Github for structure

-Next steps: I should get working on a draft planning and lit framework
+Next steps: I should get working on a draft planning and lit framework, as well as to work out these objectives more